 Your Pursuit is equipped with an integral swim platform and engine mounting system located in the stern of the boat.
-An optional removable boarding ladder can be supplied.
-The ladder must be removed and stored inside the boat when the boat is underway.
 There are two small inspection deck plates and a fiberglass hatch in the transom engine well to provide access to the stern bilge.
 Always make sure these are secure before operating your boat.